2022–23 FC Barcelona Femení season: Copa de la Reina

-Due to their placement in the previous season, Barcelona entered in the Round of 16.
-In the draw on 15 November 2022, their opponents were selected as Osasuna, who they defeated 0–9.
-Despite the dominant win, on 24 January 2023, the Royal Spanish Football Federation disqualified the team from the match for fielding an ineligible player (Geyse Ferreira), as she was suspended (after being sent off in her last Copa de la Reina match, which she played in for a different team during the previous season) but did play in the match.
-The RFEF accepted that they made a mistake in listing suspensions by not including Geyse, but also said that Barcelona should have had more diligence than them in checking.
-As the match was in the knock-out stages, being handed a disqualification (technical loss) also expels Barcelona from the tournament.
+Barcelona entered in the Round of 16.
+The draw was held on 15 November 2022, and they were paired with Osasuna who they defeated 0–9.
+Despite the dominant win, on 24 January 2023, the Royal Spanish Football Federation (RFEF) disqualified the team for fielding an ineligible player.
+Geyse Ferreira, who played the match, did not serve her suspension after being sent off in her last match which she played for a different team during the previous season.
+The RFEF accepted that they made a mistake when listing suspensions by not including Geyse, but also said that Barcelona should have been more diligent in checking.
+Being handed a disqualification meant elimination from the tournament as the match was in the knock-out stages.

 Supercopa de España Femenina

 The draw for the semi-finals was held on 21 December 2022 in Mérida.
-Barcelona started their Supercopa defense against Real Madrid on 19 January 2023, in the second El Clásico of the season, where they won 3–1 after extra-time and advanced to the final.
+Barcelona started their Supercopa defense against Real Madrid on 19 January 2023, in the second Women's Clásico of the season, where they won 3–1 after extra-time and advanced to the final.
 In the final they defeated Real Sociedad 3–0, winning the Supercopa for a record third time.